J0hn-B/eshop-aks/readme.md

-# AKS sample application with ArgoCD PoC demo
+# AKS sample application with ArgoCD

+- Status: Ready to deploy

 GitOps project, based on ArgoCD.
 App of apps deployment style.